kblicharski/angular-udemy-course/notes/services.md

 ## Services in Services
 We can even inject services into other services.
-Note, because a service does not have a providers array, we must provide the injected service in `app.module`

-This allows us to extend services very easily.
+Note, because a service does not have a providers array, we must provide the injected service in `app.module` This allows us to extend services very easily.

+Note, this is the purpose behind the `@Injectable()` decorator -- it tells Angular that the service the decorator sits on can have other services injected into it.
+Angular needs some sort of metadata for dependency injection to work.
+Normally, this is provided with the `@Component()` decorator -- services are just regular classes, so need their own custom decorator.

+Note: You put `@Injectable()` on the service you are injecting INTO, not on the service that is being injected.